 The sum of the refund depends on the annual taxable income, final income tax liability (limits the maximum amount of benefit), months in work, a refund rate and a withdrawal rate.
 The benefit rate was established in the State Budget Act and for 2016 stipulated at 228 EUR per month.
 The refund rate must not be lower than the latest absolute poverty line calculated by the Statistics Estonia.
 The withdrawal rate is set at 0.35.
-The formula used for calculating the sum of tax refund for a single full-time worker can be written as follows:
+Further details can be found in earlier country reports.